Guillaume Veillet: Biography

 He studied at the Institute of Political Studies of Grenoble, where he taught from 2001 to 2005.
 In parallel, he became a journalist (radio, daily press and magazine) specializing in music and more broadly the live performance (theater, contemporary dance, street arts).

 He is passionate about traditional music.
-From 2006 to 2009, he is editor of the magazine Trad Magazine.
+From 2006 to 2009, he was editor of the magazine Trad Magazine.

 In autumn 2009, he released on the label Frémeaux & Associés an anthology of traditional music of France in 10 CDs (whose visual is the work of the American draftsman Robert Crumb).
-More than 50 associations and archives centers in the region, as well as the INA, the National Library of France, the Museum of Civilizations of Europe and the Mediterranean (MuCEM), the Laval University of Quebec and the Swiss National Sound Archives are partners of this publication, which brings together nearly 300 field recordings between 1900 and 2009 flypage shop.flypage & product_id=1149 & option=com_virtuemart.
+More than 50 associations and archives centers in the region, as well as the INA, the National Library of France, the Museum of Civilizations of Europe and the Mediterranean (MuCEM), the Laval University of Quebec and the Swiss National Sound Archives are partners of this publication, which brings together nearly 300 field recordings between 1900 and 2009.
 This work was rewarded in January 2010 by the International Grand Prix of Discography of the Académie Charles-Cros, mention "Heritage".

 He is also dedicated to the promotion of French music abroad.
 He collaborates with the English language magazine fRoots and has made several compilations for the British label World Music Network: The Rough Guide to Paris Café Music (2002); The Rough Guide to the Music of France (2003); The Rough Guide to Gypsy Swing (2005); The Rough Guide to the Music of Paris (2007); The Rough Guide to Paris Café 2nd Edition (2010).

 He is the author of the website "Languages of France in songs" for the Hall of the song and the Ministry of Culture (General Delegation to the French Language and Languages of France).

-He collects records 78 tours, mainly the music of ball musette of the 1920s and 1930s.
+He collects 78 rpm records, mainly the music of ball musette of the 1920s and 1930s.
 In autumn 2010, he released on this theme a box of 2 CDs entitled "Accordion Musette/Swing Paris 1925–1954", fourth volume of a series of reeditions initiated in the early 1990s by the guitarist Didier Roussin, still at Frémeaux & Associés.